Seoul in Spring vs Fall — I've done both.

 My husband and I have walked this city in two completely different lights.
 Neither trip disappointed.
 But they felt like two different cities — and knowing that might just change when you book your flight.

 When people ask me which season to visit Seoul, I genuinely pause — not because I don’t have an opinion, but because I truly love both for completely different reasons.
-If you’re trying to decide, let me walk you through both.
+My husband and I have walked this city in spring and in fall, and each time it felt like Seoul was showing us a whole new side of itself.

 Something else that caught me off guard: spring Seoul does not sleep early.
 Even at 9pm, the streets are full of people — families, couples, everyone out soaking up the season.
 There is this energy in the air that makes you want to keep walking long after you thought you’d head back.